 I know it's getting late in the green tomato season for some of us, but finding a green tomato in a grocery store around here anytime is a rarity really.
 Grocery stores buy the bulk of their produce en masse from all over the country, rather than promoting much locally.
 It's sad but true.
 You can find green tomatoes early in the season at some places, like Jerry Lee's over in Gautier.
 How can you not love a grocery store named Jerry Lee's, I mean c'mon?

 If you don't have some green tomatoes that you are willing to pluck out of your own garden, they can still be found at roadside stands or farmer's markets right now.
 But hurry.
 They will soon be gone.

+It's really made similar to a gratin, but in the south we call things like this a casserole.
 I decided to layer the tomatoes, onions, seasonings and cheese, and then bumped up the heat a bit with my beloved Slap Ya Mama and by mixing some pepper jack cheese with the cheddar.
 Since green tomatoes can tend to be on the tart side, I sprinkled just a bit of sugar over them too.
 Personally, I like a little sugar with most recipes containing fresh tomatoes.